DefectDojo/django-DefectDojo/api-client/README.md

 ## Usage
 Modify _scan_type_ in _report-upload.bash_ to the scan_type you want to use.
+Modify the prefix in the POST (_name_) according to your needs.
+For example "dep check" to have the prefix dep check for engamgents using _OWASP Dependency Check_.

 Create a product and fetch the Product ID.